 If Bald Hills had been able to establish that it complied with the noise conditions in the permit at the plaintiffs' houses, this would have given weight to its contention that the noise from the wind farm is at reasonable levels at both locations - even though Mr Zakula's house is not an 'existing dwelling' for the purposes of the permit.
-Although permit compliance is not determinative, the noise limits set in the NZ Standard and applied by condition 19 of the permit are a benchmark that have brought
+Although permit compliance is not determinative, the noise limits set in the NZ Standard and applied by condition 19 of the permit are a benchmark that have brought some order to the debate.
+However, I would also have taken into account that it is a

-89 Ibid, cl 5.3.3.
+Ibid, cl 5.3.3.